(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Do not ingest food and liquids after midnight prior to surgery.

-• Ask your care team where you should take any of your regular medications with a sip of water on the morning of surgery.
+• Ask the care team whether to take any regular medications with a sip of water on the morning of surgery.

 • Pack a bag for several days at the hospital.

-If you’re having surgery for lung cancer, you may need to undergo imaging tests of your brain and body to make sure the cancer hasn’t spread outside the lung.
-Breathing tests called pulmonary function tests (PFTs) are usually performed to check whether the other lobes of your lungs may breathe well enough after lobectomy.
+If a patient is having surgery for lung cancer, he or she may need to undergo imaging tests of the brain and body to make sure the cancer hasn’t spread outside the lung.
+Breathing tests called pulmonary function tests (PFTs) are usually performed to check whether the other lobes of the lungs may breathe well enough after lobectomy.

-You may be asked not to eat and drink after midnight prior to surgery.
-You may also learn and practice exercises to help improve breathing.
+The patient may be asked not to eat and drink after midnight prior to surgery.
+He or she may also learn and practice exercises to help improve breathing.
 These may include exercises for deep breathing and coughing to facilitate recovery after surgery.

-There are two main ways to perform a lobectomy.
-The most common is by making an incision between the ribs, spreading the ribs, and removing the lung lobe through the open incision.
-This is called a thoracotomy.
-Other options for lung cancer that is small or close to the outside of the lung are video-assisted thoracic surgery (VATS) and robotic-assisted thoracic surgery.
+Another option for lung cancer that is small or close to the outside of the lung is a procedure involving video-assisted thoracic surgery (VATS) and robotic-assisted thoracic surgery.
 During this procedure, the surgeon makes a few small incisions and inserts a scope with a camera between the ribs.
 Surgical instruments are inserted through the other incisions to remove the lobe.
-The surgeon views your lung on a video screen.
+The surgeon views the patient's lung on a video screen.

 In general, during a lobectomy:

-• An intravenous (IV) line is started in your arm.
+• An intravenous (IV) line is started in the patient's arm.

-• You receive medication through the IV to make you feel relaxed and sleepy, called sedation.
+• The patient receives medication through the IV to make him or her feel relaxed and sleepy, called sedation.

 • General anesthesia is administered through the IV.

-• A breathing tube is inserted to ensure you get enough oxygen during general anesthesia.
+• A breathing tube is inserted to ensure the patient gets enough oxygen during general anesthesia.

-• The anesthesiologist monitors your heart rate, breathing, blood pressure and oxygen level during the procedure.
+• The anesthesiologist monitors the patient's heart rate, breathing, blood pressure and oxygen level during the procedure.

 • The thoracotomy incision or VATS incisions are made, and the lobe is removed.
 Lymph nodes near the lung may also be removed.